Skip to main content

 Environment variables handle arbitrary content safely. printenv outputs the exact value. jq validates and pretty-prints.
 No shell quoting disasters.

-The Third Rabbit Hole: Silent Commits
+The third rabbit hole: Silent Commits

 But we wanted the deploy to trigger.
 The kanban save should result in a live site update.